CCSU-Robotics-Research/techdocs-llm/README.md

   - `show_error_message()`: Error message page with a custom error message
   - `show_confirmation_message():` Page to confirm from user that the selected video is what they want processed (given a video file path)
   - `show_success_message()`: Page to show success message with instructions to save outputted files (at the specified output directory) and a button to go back to the main page
+-’parse_first_time()’: Gets the start time from each interval in the generated text file -’image_selection()’: Starts the process of being able to select images -’load_images()’:  Loads the images and corrects their size -’display_images()’: Displays images and the alt text to the front end -’configure_frame()’: Creates a scrollable frame -’select_image()’: Selected images get stored in the correct folder -’change_State()’: State of state variable is changed
-  - `process_video()`: Communicate with backend.py to initiate video processing for a given video file
+  - `process_video()`: Communicate with backend.py to initiate video processing for a given video file -’extract_images()’: Asks back end to start pulling images
   - `go_back_to_main_page()`: Clear the main frame and reinitialize the main page
 - `start_frontend()`: Driver for GUI initialization, to be invoked in main.py